Steiner-254/Cyfrin-Updraft-Course/Web3Security-Notes.md

 - Scoping Out The Files
 - Create a file named `Noted.md` and have notes concerning `About the project in my own words` and also the `Attack vectors of the projct`.
 - Have tags while taking the notes such as `@audit-i` for notes, `@audit-m` for medium issues e.t.c
 - Make notes about the project code such as `s_owner` is a storage variable.
-Do the same for other parts of the code such as `events` e.t.c
+Do the same for other parts of the code such as `events`, `constructor` e.t.c
 -

 **3. Vulnerability identification**